zilishen/documentation/content/solutions/about-subscription-licenses.md

 #### Configure NGINX Plus to report usage to NGINX Instance Manager

+{{<call-out "note" "Extra setup for self-signed certificates">}}If your NGINX Instance Manager environment uses self-signed certificates, see [Configure SSL verification for usage reporting with self-signed certificates]({{< relref "nim/system-configuration/secure-traffic.md#configure-ssl-verify" >}}).{{</call-out>}}

 To configure NGINX Plus R33 or later to report usage data to NGINX Instance Manger:

 {{< include "licensing-and-reporting/configure-nginx-plus-report-to-nim.md" >}}

+To send NGINX Plus usage reports to F5, follow the instructions in [Submit usage reports to F5 from NGINX Instance Manager](#submit-usage-reports-from-nim).

 ### Postpone reporting enforcement {#postpone-reporting-enforcement}